Ready to Start Making Bath Bombs?

 #2 The Best Way to Add Color to Bath Bombs:

 Or use food coloring made from 100% natural vegetable juices and spices like Watkins natural food coloring.
-It works just as easy as standard food coloring, but without the chemicals.
-I’ve successfully used it to color bath bombs and soaps!
+It works just as easily as standard food coloring but without the chemicals.
+I’ve successfully used it to color bath bombs and soaps.

-- And the same goes for using food coloring meaning, add it to the wet ingredients after mixing together all wet ingredients.
+- And the same goes for using food coloring, meaning adding it to the wet ingredients after mixing together all the wet ingredients.

 #3 How to Make a Bath Bomb Without Citric Acid